What Is Circulating Supply in Crypto?

 This reduces the cryptocurrency's total supply (and, by extension, the circulating supply ), effectively "burning" or making the tokens unusable.

-Burning is an efficient way to manage the supply of crypto tokens like ETH and BNB that have excessive or unlimited maximum supply.
+Burning is an efficient way to manage the supply of crypto tokens like ETH and BNB with excessive or unlimited maximum supply.

 As we mentioned earlier, the circulating supply of a cryptocurrency is an essential factor to consider when investing in crypto.
 It helps you predict how the coin might perform and is helpful for technical analysis.